-1. Click the Stimulator Preferences icon on the LabScribe toolbar (Figure AN-8-L1) to open the stimulator control panel (Figure AN-8-L2) on the Main window.
+1. Click the Stimulator Preferences icon on the LabScribe toolbar to open the stimulator control panel if it does not open automatically.

+Figure AN-2-L1: The LabScribe toolbar.

-Figure AN-8-L2: The stimulator control panel
+Figure AN-2-L2: The stimulator control panel

-- 2. Check the values for the stimulus parameters that are listed in the stimulator control panel on the Main window: the pulse amplitude (Amp) should be set to 0.250 V; the number of pulses (#pulses) to 1; and the pulse width (W) to 0.1ms.
+- 2. Check the values for the stimulus parameters that are listed in the stimulator control panel on the Main window: the pulse amplitude (Amp) should be set to 0.250 V; the number of pulses (#pulses) to 1; and, the pulse width (W) to 0.1ms.
 The value for a stimulus parameter can be changed by typing the value of the parameter in the window next to the label of the parameter.
-Click the Apply button to finalize the change in any stimulus parameter. - 3.
+Click the Apply button to finalize any changes. - 3.
 Use a Pasteur pipette to lower the level of Ringer's solution in the nerve bath chamber below the nerve.
-Make sure that no part of the nerve or the thread holding the nerve in place is in contact with the Ringer's solution still in the chamber.
+Make sure that no part of the nerve or the thread holding the nerve in place is in contact with the Ringer's solution.
 If necessary, carefully blot any large drops of solution from the recording electrodes and the nerve with the corner of a laboratory wipe.